 Do you need to downsize a home fast?
 Maybe you have less than a month to move a loved one out of their home where they have lived for decades.
-A sudden illness or death can force siblings, partners, or family friends to take on the role of decluttering expert.
+Somethings things like a sudden illness or death can force siblings, partners, or family friends to take on the role of decluttering expert.
 Or, maybe you just want to make quick work of decluttering for your own home.
 These home downsizing tips will help you clear out your home in just 5 days.

 - Consignment Shops